vhcd/vhcd.github.io/_posts/2022-12-01-angular-size.md

 ## ... of actors...

 As the definition above points out, angular size works if the target is a sphere (or projects as circle).
-But in our case, we're not really interested in the angular size of a distant planet, but actually on scene objets.
+But in our case, we're not really interested in the angular size of a distant planet, but actually of scene objets.

 And those can be of any shape: pedestrians, street signs, roadside props, bikes, and so on.
 So how does the definition of angular size apply to a not-so-spherical pedestrian?
 Should we take the height?
 The width?
 The average?
 And pedestrians can move their arms or legs, carry objects, which can all impact the angular size.